Budibase/website/content/blog/updates/pricing-v3.md

 You will experience little change.

 - All current enterprise customers will experience no change until their contract ends.
-At renewable, we can provide a custom quote based on the number of app creators and app users within your account as well as the level of support required.
+At renewal, we can provide a custom quote based on the number of app creators and app users within your account as well as the level of support required.

 #### **I’m currently using the Budibase community plan and my account has over 20 users.
 What is going to happen to my account and users?**

 Community plan accounts with over 20 users (admins, app creators, app users) on older versions (versions prior to the pricing update) of Budibase will continue to operate as they do today.
-If you upgrade to a version of Budibase released after the pricing release and you’re on the new free plan:
+If you upgrade to a version of Budibase released after the 28th November 2023 and you’re on the new free plan:

 - You will benefit from new features and security updates.
 - You will not be able to add new users.
 To add new users, you will need to upgrade to a paid plan.
 To upgrade, please [contact our sales team](https://budibase.com/contact) or upgrade the new Premium plan within your account portal.